Chitta308/Face-Eye-Detection-App/README.md

 Installation
 To run this app on your local machine, follow these steps:

-Your browser should automatically open with the app running on http://localhost:8501.

 Usage
 1. Face & Eye Detection from Image